 Making sense of Big Data

 In all, Databricks has grown to over 20,000 customers, including over 60% of the Fortune 500.
-Among its customers, more than 500 are spending with Databricks at an annual revenue run-rate of over $1 million.15
+Among its customers, more than 500 are spending with Databricks at an annual revenue run-rate of over $1 million.18

 Databricks stock price history

-Databricks' Forge Price is $197.60 as of late December 2025, which is more than a 103% gain over the past year.
-That increase has largely come over the past few months, due to Databricks' Series K and Series L. Still, its Forge Price has climbed a bit in recent days from the Series L implied price of $190.20
+Databricks' Forge Price is $242.04 at a $170.7B valuation as of June 24, 2026.
+That increase has largely come over the past several months, driven by Databricks' Series K and Series L. Its Forge Price has climbed from the Series L implied price of $190 and more than double from its $112.75 Forge Price a year ago.24

-Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.
+Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions and indications of interest (IOIs) on Forge.

 Databricks funding history and private market valuation